shuanaongithub/shuanaongithub/README.md

-# Hey, I'm Shuana!, I love to code!
+# Hey, I'm Jaffa, a cake that loves to code!

 > Fun Facts about me:
 - My main coding language is Python